Nova Scotia Road Trip For Adventurous Romantics

 Food Stalls on Halifax NS Waterfront

-In Halifax, Walk 2.5-mile Waterfront boardwalk
+In Halifax, Walk The 2.5-mile Waterfront Boardwalk

 Halifax NS Waterfront Boardwalk resting place

 There are arbor-canopied benches and hammocks, art installations, and playgrounds for kids.
-Stop for a local favorite ice-cream, Cow’s, or a bite to eat.
+Stop for a local favorite ice cream, Cow’s, or a bite to eat.

 It’s where you’ll find water sports and rentals, and several museums.
 Plus, one of the most ironic “Whale Tale” sculptures.
 Warned off by a “Do Not Climb” sign, it’s nearly always crawling with….climbing kids.